eescanilla/ReconDomain/README.md

 # ReconDomain

-Tool for domain and subdomain enumeration with a little tests for know vulnerabilities.
+Tool for domain and subdomain enumeration with a little tests for search vulnerabilities.